 The Common Application Personal Statement is a story about you.
-To tell that story, you must answer a prompt.
-A prompt is a question the college asks you.
-The Common Application has 7 prompts, you pick one that you want to respond to.
+To tell that story, you must answer 1 of 7 prompts.
+Here are the the 7 prompts:

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.